 He is a Professor of Medicine in the Division of Infectious Diseases and the Dalla Lana School of Public Health at the University of Toronto.
 His research interests focus on the globalization of emerging and reemerging infectious diseases.

 He is also the founder of a social enterprise called BlueDot that develops innovative digital solutions to help governments, the private sector, and healthcare organizations build resilience to current and future global epidemic threats.

-Join fellow Whiffers atto learn key details of Blue Dot’s role in enabling the digital solutions for supporting public health’s fight against Covid-19!
+Whiffers learned key details of Blue Dot’s role in enabling the digital solutions for supporting public health’s fight against Covid-19!